juhannam/gct634-2018/hw2/readme.md

     * Optimizers: SGD (with Nesterov momentum), Adam, RMSProp, ...

 * Also, you may try different parameters (e.g. hop and window size) to extract mel-spectrogram or different features as input to the network (e.g. MFCC, chroma features ...).

+* Furthermore, you can augment data using audio effects (if time permits)

 ## Deliverables
 You should submit your Python code (.py files) and homework report (.pdf file) to KLMS.
 The report should include: